NATIONAL READ A BOOK DAY

 Harry Potter and the Deathly Hallows by J.K.
 Rowling – The 7th book in the Harry Potter series brings Harry, Ron Weasley, and Hermione Granger back to Hogwarts for a final standoff with Voldemort and his Deatheaters.

-Julie of the Wolves by Jean Craighead George – This is the story of nine-year-old Miyax and her transition from an Eskimo culture to an American one in San Francisco.
+Julie of the Wolves by Jean Craighead George – This is the story of nine-year-old Miyax and her transition from an Inuit culture to an American one in San Francisco.

 Where the Red Fern Grows by Wilson Rawls – Loved by generations, this classic story tells of the bond between a boy and his dog in the Ozarks.